MicrosoftDocs/fabric-docs/docs/data-engineering/load-data-lakehouse.md

 To see how to add lakehouse as a destination for Eventstream, see [Add a lakehouse destination to an eventstream](../real-time-intelligence/event-streams/add-destination-lakehouse.md).

-### Create a shortcut to a Delta table from an Eventhouse
+### Create a shortcut to Eventhouse

-When you enable OneLake availability on data from an Eventhouse, a Delta table is created in OneLake.
+When you enable OneLake availability on data in an Eventhouse, a Delta table is created in OneLake.
 This Delta table can be accessed by a lakehouse using a shortcut.
 For more information, see [OneLake shortcuts](../onelake/onelake-shortcuts.md).
 For more information, see [Eventhouse OneLake Availability](../real-time-intelligence/event-house-onelake-availability.md).

 ## Considerations when choosing approach to load data